hydra3333/Pi4NAS64/README.md

 1. Re-check that the Pi4 has been pre-configured correctly, particularly the server-name and fixed IPv4 address

 2. Prepare our USB3 drives on the Pi4
-   - plug the USB3 external hard drive(s) into the Pi4 (always use the same drives in the same USB3 slots !)
+   - plug the USB3 external hard drive(s) into the Pi4 (always plug the same drives into the same USB3 slots !)
-   - wait 15 to 30 seconds for the USB3 external hard drives to spin up and be mounted automatically
+   - wait 15 to 30 seconds for the USB3 external hard drives to spin up and be mounted automatically; ignore/cancel any prompts at thie time
    - find and note EXACTLY the correct `UUID=` string of letters and numbers for the USB3 external hard drive(s) ... start a Terminal and do this:
      ```
      sudo df